Texas emergency proclamation approved as dangerous winter storm causes power outages

-(NEW YORK) — As a major winter storm batters large parts of the country, President Joe Biden has approved Texas’ emergency disaster proclamation Sunday.
+(DALLAS) — As a major winter storm batters large parts of the country, President Joe Biden approved Texas’ emergency disaster proclamation Sunday.

 The declaration orders federal assistance to supplement state and local storm response efforts, according to a statement from the White House.